What are the optimal Communications job titles?

 - Technology Communications Manager

-Individual Contributor Communications/PR Titles
+Individual Contributor PR or Communications Job Titles

 Examples of individual contributor Communications titles include: